waterbearsinspace/cpsc-323-project/README.md

         - Alternatively, edit line 8 of /htdocs/index.php to point to /cpsc-332-project/ instead of /dashboard/
     3. Copy the data inside of the /.OVERWRITE/ folder and paste it into /mysql/, overwriting the old files if any

 At this point, we are ready to begin!

-To test the server, simply open the XAMPP Control Panel and start the Apache and MySQL services.
+To test the server, open the XAMPP Control Panel and start the Apache and MySQL services.
 The application can be accessed via localhost in a web browser.

 # Notes
 - Project files stored in /xampp/htdocs/cpsc-332-project/